-Get Google Forms Data in an Email Message - Digital Inspiration
+How to Send Google Forms Responses in an Email Message

 - Click the Create Rule button to activate the form notification.
 Now open your Google Form, submit a test entry and then go to your Gmail Sent Items folder to see the email notification that has gone out to the recipients.

-How to Create Customized Notification Emails
+How to Create Customized Emails Autorresponders

-Other than the form fields, the add-on also supports a few generic template variables like:
+Other than the form fields, the add-on also supports dynamic form fields like:

 |Variable